Military Medical Officer Resignations

-While each officer resignation case presents its own unique facts, a common thread appears in medical officer resignation cases I’ve handled.
-Often, and especially in the Reserve Components, the medical officer has had limited contact with a unit or higher headquarters, is not well-known to the system, and is often quite unfamiliar with how the military “works” institutionally.
-As a result, the officer’s file usually has been “flagged” for failure to participate, or failure to update various credentialing and other administrative requirements.
-Unresolved administrative issues can significantly impede an officer’s resignation request.
-As such, those administrative issues or “flags” must be identified and addressed, in order to properly prosecute the officer’s resignation through each level of the approval process.
-I do this for clients through comprehensive communication and advocacy - up and down the chain of command – until we receive the approval authority’s final decision.
+While each officer resignation case is unique, one common thread appears in many of the Army Reserve medical officer (AMEDD) resignation cases I’ve handled: invariably, the medical officer has had extremely limited contact with a unit or higher headquarters, is not well-known to the system, and is often quite unfamiliar with how the Army “works” institutionally.
+As a result, the AMEDD officer’s file usually has been “flagged” for failure to participate, or failure to update various credentialing and other administrative requirements, which only adds to the overall stress.
+These unresolved administrative issues can significantly impede an officer’s resignation request as the UQR “packet” makes its way up the chain of command.
+As such, those administrative issues or “flags” must be identified, addressed and corrected or resolved in order to properly prosecute the officer’s resignation through each level of the recommendation and approval process.
+I do this for clients through comprehensive communication and advocacy - up and down the chain of command – and persistent, dogged, yet diplomatic follow-through, up to and through the approval authority’s final decision.

 I contacted Col. Meili as a fellow practitioner to gain some context and perspective on a pretty complex set of issues.
 Because I practice in a different field of law, Col. Meili's extensive expertise was invaluable and he was more than generous with his time.
 A skilled and dedicated professional who cares deeply about obtaining the best possible outcome for his clients, Bill's a leader in this field.